Nono1971/doctrine-yuml-bundle/README.md

 Bundle to visualise doctrine mapping with yuml in Symfony2

-This bundle is based on Marco Pivetta's work for zend doctrine ORM Module and zend developper tools It uses the yuml api to display the doctrine data mapping.
+This bundle is based on Marco Pivetta's work for zend doctrine ORM Module and zend developper tools It uses the yuml api to display your project's objects mapping.

 ## Installation